Pamela Love: Life and career

-Pamela Love
+Jewelry brand

 In 2007 Love began making jewelry in her apartment in Brooklyn.
 Pamela Love launched her eponymous jewelry line in 2008 from her Brooklyn home.
 In 2009, she moved to a studio in Manhattan's Garment District and began production on a larger scale.
 All of her jewelry production is done in-house, and she uses sustainable methods whenever possible.
 Her work is inspired by astronomy, astrology, alchemy, botany, the American South West and New York City architecture, folklore.
 She incorporates traditional tribal artisan patterns from New Africa, medieval European iconography and Mexican folk art.

+In May 2019, Love sold an 80% stake in the brand to RedLuxury Group.
+In July 2024, Love bought back the brand in partnership with former RedLuxury Group chief operating officer Alex Henriques and his wife, Stephany Sleiman.